James Rowbottom

 James Rowbottom (born 19 September 2000) is a professional Australian rules footballer who plays for the Sydney Swans in the Australian Football League (AFL).
-He was recruited by the Sydney Swans with the 25th draft pick in the 2018 AFL Draft.
+He was recruited by the Sydney Swans with the 25th draft pick in the 2018 AFL draft.

 Early life

-Rowbottom participated in the Auskick program at Glenferrie in Hawthorn, Victoria. he played his junior football St Kevin's College, Melbourne and the Oakleigh Chargers in the TAC Cup.
+Rowbottom participated in the Auskick program at Glenferrie in Hawthorn.
+He played his junior football with Prahran, Camberwell Sharks and St Kevin's College before progressing to the Oakleigh Chargers in the TAC Cup.
 He was recruited by the Sydney Swans in 2018 AFL draft at Pick No. 25.

 Statistics

-Updated to the end of the 2022 season.
+Updated to the end of the 2024 season.